Enroll iOS devices in Intune

 How users enroll corporate-owned iOS devices with user affinity

-During setup, users are prompted for an Apple ID.
-They must provide an Apple ID to allow the device to install the Company Portal.
-They can also provide the ID from the iOS settings menu after setup is finished.
+- After completing setup, users are prompted for an Apple ID.
+They must provide an Apple ID to allow the device to install Company Portal.

-After completing setup, the iOS device must install the Company Portal app from the App Store.
+- The iOS device automatically installs the Company Portal app from the App Store.

-Enrollment is now complete.
-The user can now use this device with the full set of capabilities.
+- After logging in, enrollment is complete.
+Users can now use this device with the full set of capabilities.

 About corporate-owned managed devices with no user affinity

 Devices that are configured with no user affinity do not support the Company Portal and should not have the app installed.
-The Company Portal is designed for users who have corporate credentials and require access to personalized corporate resources (e.g. email).
-Devices that are enrolled with no user affinity are not intended to have a dedicated user sign in.
+The Company Portal is designed for users who have corporate credentials and require access to personalized corporate resources (like email).
+Devices that are enrolled with no user affinity aren't intended to have a dedicated user sign in.
 Kiosk, point of sale (POS), or shared-utility devices are typical use cases for devices that are enrolled with no user affinity.

 If user affinity is required, be sure that the device’s enrollment profile has User Affinity selected before enrolling the device.
 To change the affinity status on a device, you must retire the device and reenroll it.